EItByTe/pytorch_tutorial/README.md

 Easy use of TensorBoard in Pytorch.

 ## torchvision_transform.py & useful_transforms.py
-some useful transforms in the future using of Pytorch.
+Some useful transforms in the future using of Pytorch.
 Resize, crop, and so on.